-The deity is Indra; the Rishi as before; the metre is a species of Trishiubh, entitled Virái-stháná. except in the last verse, in which it is in the usual form.
+The doity is INDRA; the Rishi as before; the metre is a species of Trishtubh, entitled Viral-sthana, except in the last verse, in which it is in the usual form.

-- 1. Indra, hear (my) invocation; disregard it not: may we be (thought worthy) of the gift of thy treasures: these oblations, designed to obtain wealth, flowing (abundantly) like rivers, bring to thee augmented vigour. - 2.
-Indra, hero, thou hast set free the copious (waters) which were formerly arrested by AIII, and which thou hast distributed: invigorated by hymns, thou hast cast down headlong the slave, conceiting himself immortal. - 3.
-Indra, hero, these brilliant (laudations), in (the form of) hymns, in which thou delightest, and in (that of) the praises uttered by the worshippers by which thou art gratified, are addressed to thee, to bring thee (to our sacrifice). - 4.
-We are invigorating thy brilliant strength (by our praises), and placing the thunderbolt in thy hands: do thou, Indra, radiant, increasing in strength, and (encouraged) by the sun, overpower, for our (good), the servile people.^b b Dásír visah suryena sahyáh: the two first the Scholiast renders by, upakshupayatríh, or ásuríh prajáh, people interrupting
+1. INDRA, hear (my) invocation; disregard it not: may we be (thought worthy) of the gift of thy treasures: these oblations, designed to obtain wealth, flowing (abundantly) like rivers, bring to thee augmented vigour.

+2. INDRA, hero, thou hast set free the copious (waters) which were formerly arrested by AHI, and which thou hast distributed: invigorated by hymns, thou hast cast down headlong the slave, conceiling himself immortal.

+3. INDRA, hero, these brilliant (laudations), in (the form of) hymns, in which thou delightest, and in (that of) the praises uttered by the worshippers by which thou art gratified, are addressed to thee, to bring thee (to our sacrifice).

-^a Rudriyeshu stomeshu: Rudriya may be rendered, the means of giving pleasure,-sukhasádhanabhúteshu; or Rudráh may mean stotárah, praisers, worshippers; either is an unusual signification.
+4. We are invigorating thy brilliant strength (by our praises), and placing the thunderbolt in thy hands: do thou, INDRA, radiant, increasing in strength, and (encouraged) by the sun, overpower, for our (good), the servile people.

-- 5. Indra, hero, thou hadst slain by thy prowess the glorified Ahi, hidden privily in a cave, lurking in concealment, covered by the waters in which he was abiding, and arresting the rains in the sky. - 6.
-We glorify, Indra, thy mighty (deeds) of old: we glorify thy (more) recent exploits: we praise the thunderbolt shining in thine arms, and we celebrate the horses, the signs of (Indra as) the sun.^a
+5. INDRA, here, then hadst slain by thy prowess the glorified AHI, hidden privily in a cave, lurking in concealment, covered by the waters in which he was abiding, and arresting the rains in the sky.

+6. We glorify, INDRA, thy mighty (deeds) of old: we glorify thy (more) recent exploits: we praise the thunderbolt shining in thine arms, and we celebrate the horses, the signs of (INDRA as) the sun.